 We have tried to compile answers to the questions you might have about what to expect when visiting our farm, and to make your experience here as amazing as possible!
-Some items are specifically related to Goat Yoga classes, but many of the items below apply to any of our events, private visits, or public visiting hours.
+Some items are specifically related to Goat Yoga classes, but many of the items below apply to any of our events or farm visits.
 Please feel free to contact us if you have any additional questions.

 What is Goat Yoga (GOGA)?

 Goat Yoga is… well… a yoga class with goats!
 These adorable little animals interact with the participants, and although uninterrupted meditation is probably not possible, the class is a fun, therapeutic, and totally unique way to exercise and relieve stress.

 What should I expect during a Goat Yoga Class?